aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-slicers-excel-aspose-cells-java-guide/_index.md

     }
 }
 ```

 ### Accessing a Specific Worksheet and Table

-Access the worksheet and table where you want to add slicers:
+Next, locate the worksheet and the table where the slicer will be attached:
 ```java
 import com.aspose.cells.*;